 Hi!
-I am so happy to be writing this homemade sweet potato gnocchi recipe up after MANY trials.
-As I explain further below I settled on a piping bag straight into a large pot of salted water method.
-It's really a much cleaner way to make gnocchi and you use much less flour.
-I love that with a few simple ingredients, magic is made.
+I’m so happy to finally be sharing this sweet potato gnocchi after MANY rounds of testing.
+As I explain further below, I ended up using a piping bag to pipe the dough straight into a big pot of salted water, and honestly it changed everything.
+It’s a much neater method and it lets you use far less flour, which is key to getting that soft, pillowy texture.

 Jump to: